axin1301/UrbanWell-Benchmark/README.md

 # UrbanWell

 ## Introduction
+In this work, we introduce UrbanWell, a large-scale benchmark designed to systematically evaluate the spatio-temporal reasoning capabilities of MLLMs for urban wellbeing analytics through joint modeling of satellite and street view imagery.

-### Framework
+## Framework
 UrbanWell is a large-scale benchmark designed to systematically evaluate the spatio-temporal reasoning capabilities of MLLMs for urban wellbeing analytics through joint modeling of satellite and street view imagery.
 UrbanWell spans 38 cities across multiple years and includes diverse indicators covering (1) environmental conditions (CO2, NO2, PM2.5, and normalized difference vegetation index), (2) spatial accessibility (minimum distance to supermarkets and restaurants), (3) urban form (road length, road density, and land use), (4) urban vitality (population, economic activity diversity, and land use diversity), and (5) subjective perception attributes (e.g., safety, beauty, liveliness, wealth, and quietness).
 All indicators are aligned at grid level to enable standardized evaluation.
 Beyond static prediction, UrbanWell defines temporal reasoning tasks, including future value forecasting from historical observations and temporal trend classification.
+We benchmark 15 representative state-of-the-art MLLMs under a zero-shot setting, providing a comprehensive comparative evaluation across spatial and temporal dimensions.
+Experimental results indicate that while MLLMs capture salient spatial and perceptual cues, their performance varies substantially across heterogeneous urban indicators spanning environment and subjective perception.
+UrbanWell serves as a unified benchmark for evaluating multimodal spatial and temporal reasoning in urban wellbeing analytics, offering a standardized testbed for systematic assessment and future research on multimodal urban intelligence.

 ![UrbanWell framework](./figs/Framework-v3.png)

 *Figure 1.
 Overview of the UrbanWell benchmark, including the data sources, indicator domains, city coverage, and the three task paradigms.*

-###  Pipeline
+## Pipeline

 The benchmark is constructed through a multi-stage pipeline, including data collection, indicator generation, task construction, and MLLM evaluation.